Spiritual, Moral, Social and Cultural Development at St Mark’s

 - Encouraging pupils to reflect and learn from reflection (daily modelled opportunities provided for reflection)

-- Giving pupils the opportunity to understand human feelings and emotions, the way they impact on people and how an understanding of them can be helpful (Literacy, Drama, Music, Dance curriculums, Year Group performances)
+- Giving pupils the opportunity to understand human feelings and emotions, the way they impact on people and how an understanding of them can be helpful (Literacy, Drama, Music, Dance curriculums, Year Group performances, celebration worship, and special events such as Remembrance Service).

-- Developing a climate or ethos within which all pupils can grow and flourish, respect others and be respected (Class Charters, Behaviour Policy, School Committees, Celebration Worship)
+- Developing a climate or ethos within which all pupils can grow and flourish, respect others and be respected (Class Charters, Relationships and Behaviour Policy, School Committees, Celebration Worship)

 - Accommodating difference and respecting the integrity of individuals.